 Computer Programs in the Classroom

-In educational settings, the technological era was ushered in as early as the 1970s when computer programs began to be used in the classroom (Parker et al., 2014).
+In educational settings, the technological era was ushered in as early as the 1970s, when computer programs began to be used in the classroom (Parker et al., 2014).
 One of the early forays into educational technology in the classroom were the PLATO terminals that were donated to around 150 of the 109,000 schools operating in 1975 (Parker et al, 2014).
 It wasn’t until the “Video Disc” was introduced and the Apple personal computer was made available in 1977, that the number of computers employed in the classroom increased (Parker et al, 2014).
 As personal computers entered the market, initially only a few school districts were lucky enough to afford this cost prohibitive educational tool.
 Experts mark the entrance of computers into education at two points.
 In 1983, most schools had computers for general use and limited student use.
 This first date is acknowledged as school-based computer use.
 The second recognized timeframe is circa 1991, the beginning of student-based computer use in schools.
 This was the time when most students had some access to personal computers (Parker et al., 2014).

-Along with computer access in schools came programs designed to teach, supplement lessons, and reinforce learning.
+Along with computer access in schools, came programs designed to teach, supplement lessons, and reinforce learning.
 Publications began to target teachers and administrators.
 Computers were being used to prepare students for future jobs in technology, provide an interactive learning tool, and increase the productivity of teaching (Parker et al., 2014).
 Integration of educational technology had begun.

 Digital Natives